 Services for Australians Overseas

 The Australian Embassy provides a range of consular services.
+Passport and notarial services at the Embassy in Brussels are offered by appointment only.
 These are contained in the Australian Government’s Consular Service Charter.
 Our area of responsibilities covers both Belgium and Luxembourg.

 24-hour emergency assistance is available for Australian citizens in Belgium and Luxembourg outside normal business hours: